gchure/phd/docs/src/chapter_06/section_03_fugacity.md

 vary with $R$ and $\Delta \varepsilon_{RA}$ in systems with
 $N_S =1$ and multiple competitor sites $N_C = 10$ or $N_C = 100$.
 Each of the competitor sites has a binding energy of
 $\Delta \varepsilon_C = -17.0~k_BT$.
-The phenotypic profiles are very similar to those for multiple specific sites shown in , with sharper transitions at
+The phenotypic profiles are very similar to those for multiple specific sites with sharper transitions at
 $R = N_C$ due to the greater binding strength of the competitor site.
 This indicates that introducing competitors has much the same effect on the induction phenotypes as introducing additional specific sites, as in